miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 1. Install the required dependencies listed in `requirements.txt` and download the utility script `A_ThesisFunctions.py`
 2. Download the [dataset](https://components.one/datasets/all-the-news-2-news-articles-dataset) if you want to replicate all the thesis.
 If a specific step of the thesis wants to be replicated, you can downloard the already preprocessed data from the `/Data` directory.
 4. Run the desired code corresponding to the step you want to replicate.
-You may need to adjust the code with desired parameters.
+Parameter values can be adjusted in the parameters section.
 5. Explore the obtained results to analyze the findings of the replicated steps.

 *Recommendations: Some files are heavy, the components dataset  has a size  8.8 GB and a trained topic model can exceed a 1GB in size.
 Due to the large size, it is recommended to store these files locally instead of using cloud storage (e.g., Dropbox or GitHub).
 At the begining of every code is a section named "Path Definition", in which the paths can be defined with the current working directory or with a predefined directory.